 Bicyclists are also vulnerable to injury when they’re traveling through parking lots or parking structures.
 One possible scenario occurs when drivers forget to check their blind spot when backing up, hitting the bicyclist.
 While backup cameras help prevent this situation, they don’t always work well in places like parking garages, which are dark even in the daytime.
 To prevent injury, wear reflective clothing and bike with a defensive approach.

-Bike injuries can vary widely based on the nature of the accident, ranging from broken bones to catastrophic injuries with lifelong consequences.
+Bicycle injuries can vary widely based on the nature of the accident, ranging from broken bones to catastrophic injuries with lifelong consequences.
 Some of the most common injuries include:

 - Even in minor bicycle accidents, expect severe bruising in the soft tissues of the skin.
 In more serious bicycle crashes, you might even experience organ bruising or internal bleeding.
 These may be life threatening.

-- Fractures.
-It’s not uncommon to experience broken bones after a bike accident, especially at higher speeds.
+- It’s not uncommon to experience broken bones after a bike accident, especially at higher speeds.
 The force of flying off a bike or hitting a car can create broken bones of the extremities or ribs.
 In some cases, broken ribs can even puncture lung tissue or other organs, which creates life-threatening conditions.

-- Catastrophic injuries.
-When an injury or series of injuries seriously disrupts your quality of life or ability to complete everyday tasks, it’s referred to as a “catastrophic injury.”
+- When an injury or series of injuries seriously disrupts your quality of life or ability to complete everyday tasks, it’s referred to as a “catastrophic injury.”
 These are unfortunately common side effects of a bicycle accident.

-- Injuries to the brain or spinal cord.
-Traumatic brain injury and concussion may occur after a bike accident, even if you’re wearing a helmet.
+- Traumatic brain injury and concussion may occur after a bike accident, even if you’re wearing a helmet.
 Violent accidents may even disturb the spinal cord, which can lead to serious conditions, such as total or partial paralysis.

-Damages in Bike Accidents
+Damages in Bicycle Accidents